|

-Announcing: He-Man HalyardTM
+recommends He-Man HalyardTM

 MADE in USA

-Now increase the strength in your flagpole with
+Increase the strength in your flagpole with

 a rope.
 Double braid construction gives you about TWICE the breaking